paulhibbitts/test-docsify-this/docs/README.md

 ## Technical Details

-Entering the URL of a Markdown file into the above URL Builder, that file will be displayed as a standalone Web page in a new Browser tab.
-This URL may then be copied and shared for others to view the same page.
-The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed raw source URL (i.e. raw.githubusercontent.com).
+Docsify-This is a customized [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) site configured to render remote Markdown files via URL parameters.
+The **basepath** parameter needs to point to the directory containing the raw source Markdown file to render.
+If the file is named the expected default **README.md** then no other parameters are required, otherwise the **homepage** parameter must also be included set to the name of the file.
 To manually get the raw source URL of a file stored on GitHub, tap the **Raw** button when [viewing a file](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-a-file).

 For example, to render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page the URL would be:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main